 - Have there been critical security vulnerabilities in the past and how quickly were these fixed?

-You can also ask in expert WooCommerce groups and communities what experiences other users have had with a particular plugin.
-In Facebook groups, for example.
-Have a look at our Sources and tips for the community.
+You can also ask in specialist groups for WooCommerce what experiences other users have had with a particular extension.
+For example, on Facebook.
+See our community resources and tips.

-You can find plugins from WooCommerce on the portal from Automattic.
-There are also free tools available on this portal.
-Ones for easily connection to PayPal, Stripe, Amazon Pay or Google Analytics, for example.
+You can find the in-house extensions of WooCommerce on the portal of the provider Automattic.
+Among them are also free tools.
+For example, for the simple connection of PayPal, Stripe, Amazon Pay or Google Analytics.

 I'll guide you through some well-known premium plugins and their free alternatives below.
 These plugins extend WooCommerce's functionality with features which, from experience, are in particularly high demand from both shop operators and agencies.

-If you sell memberships instead of physical items, or if you only sell your goods exclusively to selected customers, then WooCommerce Memberships is worth a look.
-You can implement member pages, closed customer areas, premium content shops and much more with this plugin (Picture: © WooCommerce):
+If you sell memberships instead of physical items, or sell your goods exclusively to selected customers, then WooCommerce Memberships is worth a look.
+With the extension you can implement membershipssites , closed customer areas, premium content shops and much more (Image: © WooCommerce):

 The options range from limited access to products and special content areas to free trial memberships.
 Create different offerings like "Silver", "Gold" or "Platinum" subscriptions.